10 of the biggest misconceptions people have about a cruise before sailing

 You don't have to go very far to run into one of the often repeated myths that exist about what a cruise is all about.
 Many of these are rooted in experiences from decades ago, and quite a lot has changed in the cruise industry.

-It's been my experience so many tropes about a cruise are outdated and misinformed preconceived notions that are quickly dispelled once you look into what the reality is truly like.
+It's been my experience that so many tropes about a cruise are outdated and misinformed preconceived notions that are quickly dispelled once you look into what the reality is truly like.

 Woman standing in front of pool deck on Symphony of the Seas